1980–81 in English football: Diary of the season

 31 January 1981: January draws to a close with Ipswich Town back on top of the First Division, ahead of second placed Aston Villa on goal difference with a game in hand.
-Liverpool are beaten 2–1 at home by Leicester City and are now four points off the top.
+Liverpool's 85-match unbeaten home run in all competitions since February 1978 is ended by a 2–1 home defeat to struggling Leicester City, and the Reds are now four points off the top.
 Southampton and West Bromwich Albion complete the top five, while Manchester United, with fifteen draws already this season, have fallen to ninth in the table.
 Crystal Palace, Leicester City and Norwich City remain in the bottom three.
 West Ham United continue to lead the race for promotion, with Notts County and Chelsea completing the top three.
-Liverpool's 85-match unbeaten home run in all competitions is ended by a 2–1 home defeat to struggling Leicester City in the league, Their last home defeat was in February 1978.

 3 February 1981: New Crystal Palace owner Ron Noades sacks Malcolm Allison and appoints Wimbledon manager Dario Gradi as Palace's fourth manager of the season.
 Wimbledon in turn appoint coach Dave Bassett as their new manager.

-18 February 1981: Exeter City reach the FA Cup quarter-finals for only the second time in their history by defeating Newcastle United 4–0 in a replay after drawing 1–1 in the original fixture.

 28 February 1981: Having won five League matches in a row, Ipswich Town remain top of the First Division at the end of February, with Aston Villa two points behind them.
 Liverpool's challenge is effectively over after taking just four points from four League games this month.
 Crystal Palace, Leicester City and Norwich City still occupy the relegation zone.
 West Ham United remain top of the Second Division, followed closely behind by Notts County and joined in the top three by Sheffield Wednesday at the expense of Chelsea, who have slumped to seventh.
 Grimsby Town have emerged as surprise promotion contenders alongside larger clubs like Blackburn Rovers and Derby County.

-7 March 1981: Exeter City's FA Cup run finally ends when they lose 2–0 away to Tottenham Hotspur in the quarter-finals.
-At the City Ground, Ipswich Town go 2–0 up before Nottingham Forest score thrice to take the lead; the match finishes honours even at 3–3 after Frans Thijssen sends the match to a replay.

-10 March 1981: Ipswich Town remain in contention for a treble of the league title, FA Cup and UEFA Cup by beating Nottingham Forest 1–0 in the FA Cup quarter-final replay.